miaoleixin1994/EASY-STEM/README.md

 # EASY-STEM

-If you find this software useful, please cite my paper, thank you. :)
+If you find this software useful, please cite our publications, thank you. :)

 Miao, Leixin, Adrian Chmielewski, Debangshu Mukherjee, and Nasim Alem.
 "Picometer-Precision Atomic Position Tracking through Electron Microscopy."
-JoVE (Journal of Visualized Experiments) 173 (2021): e62164.
+JoVE (Journal of Visualized Experiments) 173 (2021): e62164

+Mukherjee, Debangshu, Leixin Miao, Greg Stone, and Nasim Alem. "mpfit: a robust method for fitting atomic resolution images with multiple Gaussian peaks."
+Advanced Structural and Chemical Imaging 6, no. 1 (2020): 1-12.

 Required Environment: Matlab and the Image Processing ToolBox in Matlab